My Anticipatory Care Plan

 My Anticipatory Care Plan (My ACP) was developed by Healthcare Improvement Scotland working with a range of partners.
 Published in 2018 it provides a comprehensive booklet which is designed for individuals to complete themselves, with support from family, friends and health or care professionals.

-The My ACP booklet is kept at home by the individual, with a summary section at the end to let others know their most important wishes.
+My ACP is designed to be printed and kept at home by the individual, with a summary section at the end to let others know their most important wishes.

 My ACP is available in a range of formats:

-- My ACP booklet - this can be downloaded and printed for use by individuals
+- My ACP - this can be downloaded and printed for use by individuals

 - My ACP Large Print - large print version for the visually impaired